kirubel-teka/VFS-embassy-appointment-checker-Chrome-Extension/README.md

    - Place `send_telegram_message.php` on your web server.
    - Edit the file to include your Telegram Bot Token and Chat ID.

-3. **Load the Extension in Your Browser:**
+3. **Add the Extension to Chrome:**
-   - Open your browser's extensions page (e.g., `chrome://extensions/` in Chrome).
+   - Open Chrome and go to `chrome://extensions/`.
-   - Enable "Developer mode".
+   - Enable "Developer mode" (top right).
+   - Click "Load unpacked".
-   - Click "Load unpacked" and select the `vfs_telegram_notifier` folder.
+   - Select the outer `vfs_telegram_notifier` folder and click "Select".
+   - The extension will now be loaded.

 4. **Configure and Use:**
-   - Click the extension icon.
+   - Click the extension icon in Chrome.
-   - Enter the required details in the popup (if applicable).
+   - Enter your login URL, email, and password.
+   - Toggle the "Activate" button and save settings.
-   - The extension will send notifications to your Telegram via the PHP backend.
+   - The extension will start automated checking and send notifications to your Telegram.

 ## Icons